How the IL School Racial Discrimination is Unconstitutional

 A Return to the Bad Old Days Of Jim Crow - But Self Segregation.

 A school in Chicago is separating students by race.
 Most thought we moved past such a terrible philosophy.
-Constitutional lawyers say it was pushed under the pressure of the Coronavirus and radical politics.
+Constitutional lawyers say Marxists pushed it through under the pressure of the Coronavirus and radical politics.
 So the issue came to a head.
 The effort reminds many of the bad old days of the Jim Crow South.
-In fact, come to think of it, there is so much in common between the two.
+Come to think of it.
+There is so much in common between the two.
 The action is taking place in a different part of the country.
 However, other aspects are the same.

 The precedents are terrible.
 States and localities used their influence to separate the races.
 They also used misinterpretations of the law time after time.
 There were several key ways, such as racial discrimination came to an end.
 It is time to recollect why and how that happened and learn.